Sarah Blau

 Sarah Blau (שהרה בלאו; born May 17, 1973) is an Israeli author and playwright.
-She won the Levi Eshkol's Prize for Hebrew Literature in 2015., and the 2017 Bar-Ilan University Alumni Achievement Award.
+She won the Levi Eshkol's Prize for Hebrew Literature in 2015 and the 2017 Bar-Ilan University Alumni Achievement Award.

-Biography
+Early life education

 Blau was born in Bnei Brak (a religious city which appears frequently in her work), the oldest daughter of modern orthodox religious family.

 She is considered a prominent voice in religious Israeli literature, and identifies herself as ‘religious-lite.’
 She served as editor and presenter on various television and radio shows that focus on Jewish topics from an original, feminist perspective and also hosted a weekly TV show in which she discussed biblical figures with children.
 Single and childfree, she was quoted as saying, "I wrote an entire thriller to understand why it works for me."

 As part of her Sherut Leumi (National service) she volunteered in The Hedva Ibshitz Centre for the Study of the Holocaust, where she worked as a guide and documented Holocaust survivors.

 In 1999 she initiated the alternative Yom HaShoa (Holocaust remembrance day) ceremonies.
 In the first years the alternative ceremonies took place in Tel Aviv and raised controversy, but later became widespread throughout Israel.
 The ceremonies focused on remembrance from a personal and social perspective of the participants.